marioaquino/janus/janus_cheatsheet.md

 ## Cucumber
     C-] - Jump to step from feature
+    C-W] - Split the window horizontally with the corresponding step in the new window

 ## String toggling (Specky plugin)
     C-s' - Toggles between single quote, double quote (and symbol in Ruby)